Skip to main content

 CAMEO DatasheetEthylene OxideHydrogen PeroxidePeracetic AcidGlutaraldehyde

-DownsidesCycle times (Andersen: 3.5 – 26 hours including standard aeration)Acquisition, labor, operating and service costs, reliability issues, struggles to sterilize long lumens, pulls a deep vacuum that can damage delicate items, corrosiveImmersible instruments only, makes plastic brittle, corrodes metal, can only process one scope or a small number of instruments per cycle1
+DownsidesCycle times (Andersen: 3.5 – 26 hours including standard aeration)Acquisition, labor, operating and service costs, reliability issues, struggles to sterilize long lumens, pulls a deep vacuum that can damage delicate items, corrosiveImmersible instruments only, makes plastic brittle, corrodes metal, can only process one scope or a small number of instruments per cycle

 NOT compatible withFood, drugs or liquidsCloth, liquids, paper, powders, anodized aluminum and anything containing celluloseAluminium, carbon steel, some cross-linked